-1.5 What are the Current Regulations for Atlantic Cobia in State and Federal Waters?
+1.5 What are the Current Regulations for Atlantic Cobia in Federal Waters?

 Federal regulations for commercial harvest of Atlantic cobia in the exclusive economic zone (EEZ) from Georgia through New York include a minimum size limit of 33 inches fork length (FL) and a possession limit of two fish per person per day or six fish per vessel per day, whichever is more restrictive.
 Federal regulations for recreational harvest of Atlantic cobia in the EEZ include a minimum size limit of 36 inches FL and a trip limit of one fish per person per day or six fish per vessel per day, whichever is more restrictive.
-Federal waters were closed to recreational harvest of Atlantic cobia on June 20, 2016, and January 24, 2017, following overages of the recreational and total ACLs in 2015 and 2016.
+Federal waters were closed to recreational harvest of Atlantic cobia on June 20, 2016, and January 24, 2017, following overages of the recreational and combined stock ACLs in 2015 and 2016.
+Federal waters were closed to commercial harvest of Atlantic cobia on December 5, 2016, and September 4, 2017, because the ACL was projected to be reached.